 Earthquake.
 Cost 10 MP.
 The area shakes violently.
 Cracks appear, and some weak structures tumble.
 Creatures in the area are subject to an attack vs. DEFENSE or they fall prone.
 The entire area is considered difficult terrain.

-Phase (element, creature, or self)
+Displace (element, creature, or self)

-Phasing is the manipulation of time, space, and spirit.
+DIsplacement is the manipulation of time, space, and spirit.
 Through its use, creatures can teleport, time can be sped up, slowed, or even stopped, and different dimensions and planes can be accessed.

 Accelerate.
 Cost 5 MP.
 Time for a specific creature is altered to accelerate its thoughts and actions.
 Each turn, affected creatures can take an extra action.